Malfrats/OSINT-Map/README.md

 made to **help you during your investigations** 👀

 _It is an up-to-date and remastered version of osintframework.com, who isn't updated anymore._
+## 📥 Add a tool
+To add a tool to the map, follow [this guide](https://github.com/Malfrats/OSINT-Map/blob/main/ADD.md).
 ## 🏁 Legend
 Emoji | Signification
 :-: | :-: